boblbobl/boblbobl.github.io/content/posts/making-a-zx-spectrum-game-part-0-defining-the-project.md

 - [Part 2.
 Prototyping in Sinclair BASIC](https://boblbobl.com/2020/11/17/making-a-zx-spectrum-game-part-2-the-initial-prototype-in-sinclair-basic/)
 - Part 3.
 Cross-compiling using ZX Basic
 - Part 4.
 Sprites and Animation
 - Part 5.
-Running the Game on the Real Thing
+Running the Game on actual Hardware

 It would also be fun to do a loading screen, make some SFX, and support joystick input as well, but let’s see how far I get.